 |Image: Google Maps|

-In the 1930s Marrickville municipal Council developed a tree-planting program as a part of its depression relief work scheme.
+In the 1930s Marrickville Municipal Council developed a tree-planting program as a part of its depression relief work scheme.
 Trees were planted in Carrington Road and a number of parks including Maundrell and Weekley park.
-The palms in the grounds of St Bridgets and also at Marrickville Hospital were also planted at this time.
+The palms in the grounds of St Brigids and also at Marrickville Hospital were also planted at this time.

 It is fitting that the council chose Graham Avenue to plant the avenue of palm trees.
 The avenue was named in honour of Joseph Graham, who was the mayor of Marrickville for a record of 9 terms.
 Graham was a professional seed and nurseryman who employed a number of gardeners on his Lilydale estate.
 He was a foundation member of the National Parks and Wildlife Trust and treasurer of the Royal Horticultural Society of New South Wales.